-Today is the first day of winter & the shortest day of the year in Earth's northern hemisphere...and the longest day of the year in the Southern hemisphere.
+The winter solstice is the first day of winter & the shortest day of the year in Earth's northern hemisphere...and the longest day of the year in the Southern hemisphere.
 It occurs annually between December 20th and December 23rd, depending on if it is a leap year among other factors.
 The Gregorian calendar that we use daily doesn't line up with astronomical cycles perfectly.

 Earth's seasons, equinoxes, and solstices are the result of Earth's revolution/orbit around the Sun.
 In December the North Pole is pointing away from the Sun so the Northern hemisphere gets less light & experiences winter conditions.
 When the short days of winter seem endless, consider that there is no sunrise at the North Pole until the spring equinox in March.